sumeetattree/grunt-aws-s3/README.md

 ```

 #### options.overwrite
-Type: `Boolean`
+Type: `String`
-Default: `true`
+Default: `differential`

-By setting this options to `false`, you can prevent overwriting files on the server.
-The task will scan the whole bucket first and if it encounters a path that's about to be erased will stop.
+Valid options are:
+- `differential`: Looks at the options.differential to decide whether to overwrite or not.
+- `skip`: The file isn't uploaded if already exists on remote
+- `force`: Will always write the file to the server
+- `halt`: Throws an error and exits on the first instance it encounters a same file on the remote server

 #### options.displayChangesOnly
 Type: `Boolean`